School exams still due to go ahead next year, Education Secretary confirms

 First Minister Nicola Sturgeon has said it remains the “priority to re-open schools as normal after the holidays”.

-Ms Somerville was asked about plans for next year's exams in Holyrood.
+Ms Somerville was asked about plans for next year's exams in Holyrood on Wednesday.

 She told MSPs: "As confirmed in August, we are planning for exams to take place in 2022.